cosmos/cosmos/README.md

 providing support for our work with Tendermint and GnuClear.

 * Zaki Manian of SkyChain provided much of the wording under the TMSP section.
+* Jehan Tremback of Althea and Dustin Byington for helping with initial iterations
 * TODO Your name and organization here if you want.